The MA in Philosophy is intended to provide students with:

 We offer to MA students not only an outstanding education in philosophy but also all the benefits of being in a large, active, collegial department, with numerous colloquia, conferences, workshops, and reading groups in many areas of philosophy.
 MA students enroll in the same classes as PhD students, and are treated as full members of the graduate program.

 Master's degree students do not typically receive guaranteed departmental funding, but in recent years most master's students have received teaching assistantships (TA-ships) in some of their semesters in the program.
 (TA-ships come with both a stipend and a tuition waiver.)
-The department also has a fellowship specifically for MA students, the Wille Fellowship, which is awarded each semester to a first-year MA student to help defray the costs of tuition.
-MA students are encouraged to apply through the university for financial aid and university scholarships (for more information, see the Funding webpage).
+MA students are encouraged to apply through the university for financial aid and university scholarships (for more information, see our Funding page).

 All domestic graduate students qualify for in-state tuition after just one year of residency in Colorado.
 Applicants admitted to the MA program who are not residents of Colorado or of any of the Western states might consider petitioning to defer their enrollment for one year, during which time they can establish residency in Colorado, in order to avoid paying out-of-state tuition.